This post is a crypto trading guide for Binance margin trading, including a review of the Binance leveraged tokens.

-Binance is one of the top Bitcoin trading sites and this is the place you want to be if you are about to do margin trading.
+Binance is one of the top Bitcoin trading sites; this is where you want to be if you are about to do margin trading.

-In comparison to spot trading or a regular trading account, margin trading allows for sums of greater capital, also called leverage trading.
+In comparison to spot trading or a regular trading account, margin trading allows for sums of more outstanding capital, also called leverage trading.

 Margin trading, or leverage trading, amplifies trading results in both directions.
-This results in larger potential profits but to a higher risk.
+This results in more significant potential profits but higher risk.

-Margin trading is especially popular in low volatile markets since you almost need some leverage to receive any movements.
+Margin trading is prevalent in low volatile markets since you almost need some leverage to receive any movements.
 Such markets are fiat forex markets and sometimes commodities.

 Still, margin trading is also used in stock and cryptocurrency markets.
 However, the available leverage is usually limited in more volatile markets.